Raymastered/STA304-PS2/README.md

 # STA304-PS2
- STA304 - A study on analyzing respondent income based on age, education, and occupation Team Members: Ruize Liu (1003320499) and Yi Lei Feng (1003139356)
+ STA304 - A study on analyzing respondent income based on age, education, and occupation <br />

+ Team Members: Ruize Liu (1003320499) and Yi Lei Feng (1003139356)

  # Files